Brandy Colbert

-Brandy Colbert is an American author of young adult fiction and non-fiction, best known for her Stonewall Children's Award-winning novel Little & Lion.
+Brandy Colbert is an American author of young adult fiction and nonfiction.

+In 2018, her novel Little & Lion won the Stonewall Book Award for children's and young adult literature.
+In 2022, her nonfiction book Black Birds in the Sky won the Boston Globe–Horn Book Award for Nonfiction.
+Other notable books include Pointe (2014), the young readers edition of Life in Motion (2016), Finding Yvonne (2018), The Revolution of Birdie Randolph (2019), The Only Black Girls in Town (2020), and The Blackwoods (2023).

 Personal life

 Colbert was born and raised in the Ozarks, in Springfield, Missouri, where she attended Glendale High School.
 The works of Dorothy West, Barthe DeClements, Jesmyn Ward, Colson Whitehead, and Zadie Smith were impactful to her writing career.
 She began working on what would be her debut novel, Pointe, in 2009, inspired by reports of long-term kidnapping cases.
-Colbert also teaches at the Hamline University’s MFA Program in Writing for Children.
+Colbert also teaches at the Hamline University’s MFA Program in Writing for Children and Young Adults.

-Works
+Selected works

+Pointe (2014)

-Her debut young adult Pointe, following a teen dancer in suburban Chicago who has to come to terms with her dark past, was published in 2014 by Putnam.
+Colbert's debut young adult Pointe, following a teen dancer in suburban Chicago who has to come to terms with her dark past, was published in 2014 by Putnam.

 A Chicago Tribune reviewer described the novel as "searing", and considered the main character "achingly believable", writing that she "inspires that level of connection" where "you long to reach into the pages ... and tell her, "No, you've got it all wrong".
 The book received a starred review from Publishers Weekly.

+Little & Lion (2018)

-Her next young adult novel, Little & Lion, about a sixteen-year-old bisexual teen dealing with her brother's recent bipolar disorder diagnosis and her own sexuality, was published by Little, Brown in 2017.
-It received a starred review from Booklist, and School Library Journal.
-It was named a Best Teen Romance of 2017 by Kirkus Reviews.
+Colbert's next young adult novel, Little & Lion, about a sixteen-year-old bisexual teen dealing with her brother's recent bipolar disorder diagnosis and her own sexuality, was published by Little, Brown in 2017.
+It received starred reviews from Booklist, Kirkus Reviews, the Bulletin of the Center for Children's Books, and School Library Journal.

 Little & Lion also won the 2018 Stonewall Children’s and Young Adult Literature Award.

+BuzzFeed and Tablet named Little & Lion one of the best young adult novels of 2017.
+Kirkus Reviews included it on their list of the year's best teen romance novels.
+Booklist also included it on their 2017 Editors' Choice: Books for Youth list.

+In 2018, the American Library Association included it on their Best Fiction for Young Adults list, and Rainbow List.

+Finding Yvonne (2018)

-Her third novel, Finding Yvonne, about a privileged teenager deciding what to do with her future when she inexpectedly becomes pregnant, was published by Little, Brown in 2018.
+Colbert's third novel, Finding Yvonne, about a privileged teenager deciding what to do with her future when she unexpectedly becomes pregnant, was published by Little, Brown in 2018.

+In 2018, the New York Public Library named Finding Yvonne one of the year's best books for teens.
+The following year, it was a CCBC Choices selection.